darkrsw/knu2023-patterns-final-exam-template/README.md

 * R7.
 Assume that there are nested directories in the input path.
 * R8.
 The function `collect_uninvoked_methods(...)` takes a path of a directory containing multiple Python source code files, and produces a map.
 The keys of the map are class names of `Builder` patterns, and the values are a map of `builder methods` and `build methods`, whose values are non-empty sets.
 * R9.
 The key properties of builder patterns include: (1) at least two member methods returning its own types, and (2) at least one member method without any parameters, which returns a certain type.
+* Refer to the shape of `Builder` patterns here: https://refactoring.guru/design-patterns/builder

 ## Note: